dnvriend/reactive-activemq/README.md

 This code is open source software licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 # Whats new?
+- v0.0.23 (2016-07-18)
+  - Split the io, xml and persistence extensions to a new project called 'akka-persistence-query-extensions', which is of course unofficial.

 - v0.0.22 (2016-07-15)
   - Resumable Query; should wait for demand then send the latest offset.